SLE-E3SM/SLE-E3SM.github.io/README.md

 2) Add YAML header to top of file (see existing .md files), including a permalink ID for the page.
 3) If you want your page appearing on the top banner, in \_layouts/default.html, being careful about upper/lower cases, add:
 ```<a href="{{ site.baseurl }}/[YOURPAGENAME]">[YOURPAGENAME]</a>.```

+# Contact

+This website was configured by Jeremy Fyke (fyke@lanl.gov).
+Comments, direct commits or pull requests welcome!